Kei Nishikori: 2019: First title since 2016

 At Rotterdam, Nishikori was the top seed.
 He defeated Pierre-Hugues Herbert, Ernests Gulbis and Márton Fucsovics before he lost in the semifinals to Stan Wawrinka.
 At Dubai, he entered as first seed, defeating Benoît Paire in the first round before being upset by Hubert Hurkacz.
 At Indian Wells, he was the sixth seed in the singles draw, defeating Adrian Mannarino before losing again to Hubert Hurkacz.
 He also entered the doubles draw, teaming with Máximo González.
 They lost to Raven Klaasen and Michael Venus in the first round.
 At the Miami Open, seeded fifth, he lost his first match to Dušan Lajović.

 At the Monte-Carlo Masters, Nishikori was defending an appearance in the final, but lost to Pierre-Hugues Herbert in the second round.
-At Barcelona, he entered seeded fourth, defeating Taylor Fritz, Felix Auger-Aliassime and Roberto Carballés Baena, being defeated by Daniil Medvedev in the semifinals.
+At Barcelona, he entered seeded fourth, defeating Taylor Fritz, Félix Auger-Aliassime and Roberto Carballés Baena, being defeated by Daniil Medvedev in the semifinals.
 At the Madrid Masters, he was seeded sixth.
 He defeated Hugo Dellien before losing to Stan Wawrinka in the third round.
 At Rome, he entered as sixth seed, defeating Taylor Fritz and Jan-Lennard Struff before losing to Diego Schwartzman in the quarterfinals.

 At the French Open, Nishikori was the seventh seed.
-He defeated Quentin Halys and Jo-Wilfried Tsonga before defeating Laslo Đere and Benoît Paire in tight five-set matches in the third and fourth rounds, respectively.
+He defeated Quentin Halys and Jo-Wilfried Tsonga before defeating Laslo Djere and Benoît Paire in tight five-set matches in the third and fourth rounds, respectively.
 In the quarterfinals, he was defeated in straight sets by defending champion Rafael Nadal, who went on to defend his title.

 At Wimbledon, Nishikori was seeded eighth.
 He reached the fourth round without dropping a set, defeating Thiago Monteiro, Cameron Norrie, and Steve Johnson.
 He dropped a set against Mikhail Kukushkin in the fourth round, but won the match in four, reaching the quarterfinals at Wimbledon for the second consecutive year.
 He was defeated in four sets by Roger Federer.